-Subject: Recommended Response to the 2013-14 Civil Grand Jury Report "What is the
+Subject: 2013-14 Civil Grand Jury Report: "What is the Price of Dysfunction?
+The San

-Price of Dysfunction?
-The San Mateo County Harbor District"
+Mateo County Harbor District" (Information Item)

-The 2013-14 San Mateo County Civil Grand Jury released a report on July 9, 2014 regarding the San Mateo County Harbor District.
-The report addresses reliance on countywide property tax to fund enterprise activities, transparency of financial reporting and operations, property management, and governance.
-Pursuant to Penal Code Section 933, the Commission is required to comment on the findings and recommendations under its control within 90 days, which would be by October 8, 2014.
+The 2013-14 San Mateo County Grand Jury released the above-noted report today regarding the San Mateo County Harbor District.
+Pursuant to Penal Code Section 933, the Commission is required to submit comments and responses on the findings and recommendations under its control within 90 days, which would be by October 8, 2014.